Call Mon-Sun:

 Medically Reviewed by Dr Samuel Lee MD

-It is critical to know that the same strategies that ease Zoloft tapering and titration can also support natural mental health.
-This provides the great advantage of significantly reducing or eliminating unwanted reactions while safely weaning off Zoloft.
+The same strategies that ease Zoloft tapering can also improve mental health naturally.
+This provides the great advantage of significantly reducing or eliminating unwanted symptoms while safely weaning off Zoloft.

-If you have found SSRI treatment less than satisfactory, or drug-based treatment didn’t meet your expected goals, you may want to consider the option of Zoloft tapering, and a transition to drug-free protocols for true symptom relief.
-Learning more about Zoloft and what to expect during tapering is strongly encouraged.
-Study the services overview page for helpful drug-free strategies to implement.
-We hope the following information is helpful in your personal journey to natural mental health.
+If you have found SSRI treatment less than satisfactory, you may want to consider the option of Zoloft tapering, and a transition to drug-free protocols for true symptom relief.
+Learn about Zoloft and what to expect during tapering.
+On our services overview page you will explore drug-free strategies to discuss with your prescriber or caregiver as you plan your personal journey to natural mental health.
+Or plan a stay with us.
+We are here to help.

 zoloft tapering success